ablab/IsoQuant/README.md

 `--no_secondary`
     Ignore secondary alignments.

-`--report_unstranded`
-    Report transcripts for which the strand cannot be detected using canonical splice sites.

 `--aligner`
     Force to use this alignment method, can be `starlong` or `minimap2`; `minimap2` is currently used as default.
 Make sure the specified aligner is in the `$PATH` variable.